rothgar/justingarrison.com/content/blog/2024-10-14-kubernetes-on-synology.md

 ## Improvements

-There are a few things I'd love to see in k2d to make it even better.
+Here are some things I'd love to see in k2d to make it even better.

 - Support for `-o wide` output for resources.
 - Support for CERT aliases so I can use hostname or IP address.